Owners are responsible for making sure that their animal’s welfare needs are met. This includes providing:

 You can report any other mistreated, neglected, injured or distressed animal by phoning 0300 1234 999 or online by signing up to the Royal Society for the Prevention of Cruelty to Animals (RSPCA) website.

-Sign up & report a matter to the RSPCA
+Report a matter to the RSPCA (external website)

 Livestock and poultry